-Fragmented disc surgery may be scheduled for a patient suffering from extreme or debilitating back or neck pain that has persisted through conservative, non-surgical treatment.
+Fragmented disc surgery may be scheduled for a patient experiencing extreme or debilitating neck or back pain that has persisted despite conservative, non-surgical treatment.
 When a disc has become fragmented, it is likely that pieces of disc material will come into contact with the nearby nerve structure and cause irritation, which leads to an individual’s pain or neurological symptoms.
 Spine surgery is occasionally necessary to decompress the nerves and alleviate the individual’s discomfort.

 - Limited rest to regain strength

 - And more

 Should these non-surgical treatments prove ineffective, or if the condition grows gradually worse, fragmented disc surgerymay be considered.
 The team of spine surgeons at Laser Spine Institute offers a compelling alternative, minimally invasive spine surgery, which offers many benefits over traditional open neck or open back surgery.

 The difference is in the precision.
 Where open back surgery requires a large initial cut, muscle dissection and tissue trauma, at Laser Spine Institute, we utilize state-of-the-art technology to carefully remove just the fragments of the disc that are pressing on nerves or are clogging nerve passageways.
 We are able to accomplish this through a very small incision in the neck or back.
 The result is a procedure that is less painful, less risky and requires less rehabilitation.

 To learn more about minimally invasive spine procedures for the treatment of fragmented discs, contact Laser Spine Institute today.
 When you contact us, our experts can review your MRI or CT scan, absolutely free of charge.